 - Weight Gain Stop.
 Some women lose up to 3 pounds before labor thanks to breaking water and increasing urine. …

 - Fatigue.
 Commonly, you feel exhausted by the end of the third trimester. …

 - Diarrhea. …

 - Loose joints. …

 How long can a puppy stay in the SAC?

 Due to the protective amniotic membrane and posterior birth, newborn puppies usually have about six minutes, well, a breathing room inside their pouch.
-This may interest you : How to Take Care of a Chorkie Puppy.
+On the same subject : How dogs are better than cats.
 In most cases Mama licks the bag a minute or so after birth, relieves her baby, cleanses and stimulates breathing.

 What if puppies are born without a sack?
 If the pup is born in the fetal pouch, it will not be able to breathe.
 If the mother does not break the sac, you should remove it by following the instructions above.
 Fortunately, most puppies break the sac while passing through the birth canal.